Hirslanden Clinique La Colline merges with Clinique des Grangettes

 The Schaffhausen Railway Station Practice Centre includes a family doctor and walk-in practice, plus practices of specialists who are accredited with Klinik Belair as affiliated doctors.

-Acquisition of Clinique La Colline in Geneva and swissana clinic meggen
+Clinique La Colline in Geneva and swissana clinic meggen

-With the acquisition of Clinique La Colline in Geneva, the Hirslanden Private Hospital Group expands its presence in Western Switzerland.
+With the integration of Clinique La Colline in Geneva, the Hirslanden Private Hospital Group expands its presence in Western Switzerland.
 Also acquired in 2014, the swissana clinic in Meggen, Lucerne works closely together with Klinik St. Anna and has a day clinic in addition to inpatient facilities.

 Opening of the Hirslanden Männedorf Institute of Radiotherapy